frechett/IstiPdl/README.md

 ### EIDSReaderNotificationReceiver
 The EIDSReaderNotificationReceiver class is meant to be a replacement for the  EIDSNotificationReceiver (gov.usgs.earthquake.distribution.EIDSNotificationReceiver) class.
 It reads PDL notification message files instead of receiving them from PDL feed.

+The EIDSReader reads in PDL notification files and sends them to the receiver in the same way they would have normally been sent from the PDL feed.
+After the PDL notification files are procesed they are either deleted if the processed directory ("processedDir") is not specified or moved to the processed directory.

 Here is an example configuration:
 ```